davenicholson-xyz/wallheaven/README.md

 ---

-### Usage on Windows

-Setting the wallpaper on Windows currently requires some scripts to be installed.
-Save `setwallpaper.ps1` and `setwallpaper.bat` from [here](/examples) somewhere on your computer that is in your [system PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
-Then make sure your config file includes `post_script="setwallpaper.bat"`.
-Now wallheaven and the wallheaven daemon can set the wallpaper directly.

 ### Configuration

 Configuration is stored in `$HOME/.config/wallheaven/config.toml` on linux/mac or `%appdata%/Roaming/wallheaven/config.toml` on Windows.
 Wallheaven's defaults will be overwritten by these options, which in turn will be overwritten by any environment variables set proceeded with `WALLHEAVEN_`.
 These can then be overridden with any command line flags.